Renewal of materials and processes

 Circular Plastics NL is developing several programs to realize material and process innovations for circular plastics, thus working towards 100% circularity in 2050 and providing sustainable growth opportunities for the Dutch economy.
 New materials can be developed with subsidies, which can replace materials that are difficult to recycle in the future.
 Specific cycles can be closed in showcases.
 The program started in 2023 and is part of the second round of the National Growth Fund.

-In the fall of 2024, we hope to announce new applications.
 In July 2024, the projects of two grant schemes started:

 Intensive chain cooperation